 7. Credit cards to get into the clubs

 I carry a number of credit cards when I travel but the two that get me into the clubs are the Citi® / AAdvantage® Executive World EliteTM MasterCard® since it gets me into all the American Airlines lounges and the American Express Platinum Card.
-Both come with a hefty annual fee of $450 but the Platinum card gets me into the Delta Air Lines lounges and more importantly, the swanky American Express Centurion Lounges.
+Both get me into the Delta Air Lines lounges and more importantly, the swanky American Express Centurion Lounges.
 The latter are exclusively for American Express cardholders traveling through Dallas (DFW), Las Vegas (LAS), San Francisco (SFO), Miami (MIA), New York’s LaGuardia (LGA) and now Seattle (SEA).
-The American Express Platinum card also comes with $200 towards airline incidentals like baggage, food, and change fees so it’s really only $250 a year.
+The American Express Platinum card also comes with $200 towards airline incidentals like baggage, food, and change fees.

 8. Noise-cancelling earphones/Headphones/Earbuds

 This is a simple one.
 These days, most airlines are offering either free or paid in-flight entertainment.
 To save a few dollars (usually $2-$5), bring your own earphones/headsets/earbuds so you aren’t forced to buy the airline’s cheap plastic pair.
 Looking for a good option?
 Check out these earbuds from Amazon.com.
 If you travel a lot, then you might want to splurge, like many business travelers do, for the Bose QuietComfort 20i Acoustic Noise Cancelling Headphones or Bose QuietComfort 15 Acoustic Noise Cancelling Headphones.